This tiny nest looking loaves are one of the prettiest breads I have ever made. These are soft, lightly sweet and a perfect spring treat.

 Knead By Hand

-- Mix flour , salt and butter into a pile on a well floured kneading surface .
-Make a well in the middle and add the yeast mix .
+• Mix flour, salt, and butter into a pile on a well-floured kneading surface.
+Make a well in the middle and add the yeast mix.
 Beat the egg a little and add to the mix.
 Slowly incorporate the flour into the wet mix in the middle adding as much of the milk as necessary.
-Once the dough has comes together add the softened butter , essence and zest.
+Once the dough has comes together add the softened butter, essence, and zest.
 Knead for about 10 minutes until the dough feels soft and elastic and visibly shiny.
 It should no longer stick to the surfaces.
 If needed add a few more tablespoons of flour.
+Finally, add the dry fruit and knead for about a minute until the fruit is distributed evenly.

 Bulk Proof / First Rise

-- Place the dough in a greased bowl and turn it over once to coat all sides with oil.
-Cover with plastic wrap (wet towel or a fairly tight lid) and allow the dough to rise in a warm place, about 1 hour and 30 minutes.
+• Place the dough in a greased bowl and turn it over once to coat all sides with oil.
+Cover with plastic wrap (or a wet towel or a fairly tight lid) and allow the dough to rise in a warm place, about 1 hour and 30 minutes.

 Shape and Rise

-- Cover with plastic wrap p and set aside to double in size , about 30 minutes.
+• Cover with plastic wrap and set aside to double in size, about 30 minutes.

 Bake

-- Beat 1 egg with 1 tsp of water to make the egg wash.
-Using a pastry brush brush the tops of the risen loaves.
-If not using the glaze sprinkle sugar or decorative sprinkles on top.
-Place the colored raw eggs in the middle of the risen circles.
+• Beat 1 egg with 1 tsp of water to make the egg wash.
+Use a pastry brush to coat the tops of the loaves with egg wash.
+If not glazing later, sprinkle sugar or decorative sprinkles on top.
+Place the colored raw eggs in the middle of the shaped circles.

-- Transfer to the oven and bake for 20 to 25 minutes.
+• Transfer to the oven and bake for 20 to 25 minutes until the tops of the bread begin to brown a little.

 Glaze (Optional)

-- Mix the confectioner’s sugar, vanilla extract and milk/water together to form a thick paste.
+• Mix the confectioner’s sugar, vanilla extract, and milk/water to form a thick paste.
 Drizzle over the warm loaves.
 Decorate with sprinkles

 Notes